LANGKAWI, MALAYSIA TRAVEL GUIDE | TOURIST ATTRACTIONS, BUDGET HOTELS

 Gunung Raya Mountain

 If underwater choices are not really your type, then perhaps one will find joy in a journey in this mountain.
-It is known as the highest mountain in Langkawi and one of the tallest in all of Malaysia with a recorded height of 881 meters.
+It is known as the highest mountain in the area and one of the tallest in all of Malaysia with a recorded height of 881 meters.
 Its heavily forested areas serve as the habitat of several species of wildlife like mountain hawk eagles and other species of birds such as white-bellied sea eagles.
 According to indigenous beliefs, the mountain is a supernatural haven of a giant creature names Mat Raya.
 The drive through the roads to the mountain is half an hour long overlooking the sea, neighboring isles, and several other sights.
 The best seasons and hours to visit the mountain is within the months’ range of November and March, wherein expected rainfall is low and skies will be clear and devoid of any weather happenings that may hinder the viewing experience.
 The mountains are located in Jalan Air Hangat of Langkawi.

-Langkawi Wildlife Park intuited in Belanga, Pecah, Langkawi is an animal safari with physical area and dimensions of five acres.
-Launched officially in the year of 2002, it houses nearly two hundred species of birds of all different colors and sizes from all over the world.
+Langkawi Wildlife Park intuited in Belanga, Pecah is an animal safari with physical area and dimensions of five acres.
+Launched officially in the year 2002, it houses nearly two hundred species of birds of all different colors and sizes from all over the world.
 A walk-in aviary and an artificial feeding center for birds and people to interact with as well as a fifteen-meter man-made waterfall.
 About a time period of ten minutes from Kuah, the complex has another aviary of massive proportions that is home to an approximate of one thousand five-hundred bird species flying freely along the aviary’s walls.
-The wildlife park is a popular stop-over for the people of Langkawi and more so for the people seeking shelter during rainy days.
+The wildlife park is a popular stop-over for the people of the place and more so for the people seeking shelter during rainy days.
 Located at the gallery’s back one can see newly made crystal ornaments from the countries of Brazil and China.
 Curative and therapeutic properties could also be learned aside from historical facts from the friendly staff in the wildlife park.

-Langkawi truly is a place to behold.
-The place is a good stop-over for anyone who has interest in nature and wildlife.
+The place truly is a place to behold.
+The place is a good stop-over for anyone who has an interest in nature and wildlife.
 Different people can have fun in this place that holds several amities for several needs.
 If one needs time to relax and time for a good vacation.
 People should have a very good time being in this place called Langkawi of the Country of Malaysia.

-List of Hotels and Resorts in Langkawi
+List of Hotels and Resorts in Langkawi, Malaysia

 Alia Residence Business Resort